lukas-reinert-datascience/stringSync/README.md

 - **Levenshtein distance**: Measures the number of single-character edits needed to match the string.
 - **Longest common substring**: Finds the longest shared sequence between the string and potential matches.
 - **Entire reference catalog**: Displays the entire reference catalog for manual candidate search.

 Matching candidates appear in a table.
-The user selects the most likely match(es) and rates them using one of five buttons at the bottom.
+Select the most likely match(es) and rate them using one of five buttons at the bottom.

 ## Settings